Dorian Williams (American football)

-Dorian Williams (born June 8, 2001) is an American football linebacker.
-He played college football at Tulane.
+Dorian Williams (born June 28, 2001) is an American professional football linebacker for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Tulane Green Wave.

-Career
+Early life

 Williams attended Indian Land High School in Indian Land, South Carolina.
 He committed to Tulane University to play college football.

+College career

 Williams played at Tulane from 2019 to 2022.
 As a senior, he had 132 tackles, five sacks and two interceptions.
 For his career, he had 316 tackles, 9.5 sacks and two interceptions.
-He was named the MVP of the 2023 Cotton Bowl Classic after recording 17 tackles.
+He was named the defensive MVP of the 2023 Cotton Bowl Classic (January) after recording 17 tackles.

+Professional career

+Williams was selected by the Buffalo Bills in the third round, 91st overall, of the 2023 NFL draft.

+Following a rookie season in which he was primarily a backup, Williams was thrust into the starting lineup following a preseason injury to Matt Milano leading up to the 2024 season.